-After almost 2 months in Andalusia and some great hikes in the Sierra de Grazalema and the surroundings of Ronda, we headed to the southern tip of Spain to find some iodized air and a bit of milder temperatures during these winter months.
+After almost 2 months in Andalusia and some great hikes in the Sierra de Grazalema and the surroundings of Ronda, we headed to the south of Spain to find some iodized air and a bit of milder temperatures during these winter months.

 If the region is mostly known for its beaches and its mildness in spring and autumn, we fell in love with the mild temperatures and the beautiful landscapes for hiking during winter.
 We came here between the end of January and the beginning of February, and took advantage of the many sunny days (where the thermometer sometimes exceeded 20°C) to explore the area far from the crowds.
 We take you along?